IonutInit/IonutInit/README.md

 Social

-I'm not a big fan of social media, and I use it only if absolutely necessary.
-Here is my [LinkedIn](https://www.linkedin.com/in/ionut-cojocaru-dev/) profile, and my [Twitter](https://twitter.com/Ionut_Dev), which I use solely to document my 100 Days of Code challenge.
+For better of worse, I'm not a big fan of social media.
+But I do have a [LinkedIn account](https://www.linkedin.com/in/ionut-cojocaru-dev/).

 ---